lab101/ES2_iOS/README.md

 - texture rendering through trimesh
 - basic multitouch support
 - screen rotation
+- working timeline

 So really basic at the moment.
-Most stuff is implemented when I need it.
+Most stuff is implemented when needed.

 Don't forget to set your cinder_path in the project settings